 My neurologist was very skeptical and afraid that I would seriously harm myself when I started treatment with Vitamin D and refused pharmaceutical escalation therapy in spring 2016.
 Even when looking at my first control MRI in 2016 (with no disease activity for the first time in years) he still recommended Gylenia arguing that this outcome was "pure placebo".
 Today he was absolutely impressed when looking at my MRI, seeing me walk without any cane or help (and without swaying like a drunken sailor).
 He said he seldom sees NEDA4 in patients, even with Gylenia it is no more than 50-70% and at the price of severe side-effects.
 My neurologist agreed to monitor MS patients of protocol doctors Kai Reichert and Johannes Demuth without pressuring them for pharmaceutical treatment.

-One year prior to this MRI, I had an event that turned my life upside down.
-This event caused unbelievable stress in my life, and I believe is the reason for the sudden increase in progression.
+One year prior to this MRI, I had an extremely stressful year.
+I believe this was the reason for the sudden increase in progression.
 My neurologist said that I needed to change medications.
 I was on Avonex but not taking it routine at all.
 I asked her to give me 6 months until it reached full efficacy (October).
 She agreed but we decided to do an MRI about mid-way through (August) to monitor the disease.

 This is the mid-way MRI.
 There was no improvement.
 I was declining.
 My neurologist said to me, "Cards on the table, Jenn.
 You're really having no symptoms?"
 I wasn't.